inimitable/sqf-minifier/readme.md

 ## Usage

-Run the minifier with Python (>=3.6):
+Run the minifier with Python (≥3.6):

     minify.py filename_in [filename_out]

 This will produce a minified copy of the file at `filename_in`.
 If `filename_out` is provided, the minified SQF is written there.
-Otherwise, the minified code will be returned to stdout.
+Otherwise, the minified code will be returned to `stdout`.

 ## How well does this work?